Crocker Church

 Crocker Church, also known as St. John's Chapel, was a Baptist church located in Sarasota, Florida.
 It was established in 1901 by Peter Crocker.
-It is now a historic structure under the ownership of the Historical Society of Sarasota County and is located at 1260 12th Street, Sarasota, Florida.
+It is now a historic structure owned by the Historical Society of Sarasota County and is located at 1260 12th Street, Sarasota, Florida.

 History

 Peter Crocker, T.T.
 Hamlin, and L.C.
 Demings were the three original trustees of St. John's Church.
 They were deeded the 2 acres of land from the Florida Mortgage and Investment Company on June 27, 1901, for $1.
 The property was meant to be used for a church and a graveyard.
 The church was designated as a Baptist chapel in 1903.
 Due to the failure to find a resident pastor, the church declined after Crocker's death in 1911.

 Location and ownership changes

-Sixteen years after Crocker's death, Bay Haven Baptist Church purchased the building and had it moved to their property on Bradenton Road.
+Sixteen years after Crocker's death, Bay Haven Baptist Church purchased the building and moved it to its property on Bradenton Road.
 When Bay Haven purchased a new building, a Spanish mission congregation utilized it until the early 1980s.
 When they left, the church was moved again by the historic preservationists in 1986 to Florida Avenue and was historically designated in 1995.
 The church continued to be used by Throne of Grace Charismatic Episcopal Church until 2004 when it was officially decommissioned due to its poor condition.
 In 2005, a campaign began to save the building from demolition.
 With the help of the county, Jane Kirschner, former president of the historical society, took ownership of the building and coordinated the church's final move to Pioneer Park in 2006.
 The county provided over $160,000 to move the church for the historical society.
 It now is used as their gathering place for educational and social events.